KaivanLoon/Thesis-/README.md

 # Thesis
-This repository all the necessary files for my undergraduate thesis.
+This repository contains all the necessary files for my undergraduate thesis.